 The Federal Communications Commission (FCC) is currently creating rules for the first time to conduct voluntary incentive auctions of spectrum, including broadcast TV spectrum, as authorized by Congress in 2012.
 NAB is working to ensure that the FCC implements the law as Congress intended and that broadcasters who do not volunteer are unharmed by the process.

-The 2010 FCC National Broadband Plan recommended the reallocation of 500 MHz of spectrum for wireless broadband use, with 120 MHz, or 20 channels, coming from the spectrum currently allocated to local television broadcasting.
+The 2010 FCC National Broadband Plan recommended the reallocation of broadcast TV spectrum for wireless broadband use.

-In February 2012, Congress passed legislation that included language granting the FCC authority to hold spectrum incentive auctions.
-Congress incorporated provisions to safeguard local television service during a voluntary incentive auction process.
+In 2012, Congress passed legislation that included language granting the FCC authority to hold spectrum incentive auctions.
+Congress incorporated provisions to safeguard local television stations during a voluntary incentive auction process.
 As directed by Congress, the incentive auction of broadcast TV spectrum will have three major interrelated parts, including:

 Congress should provide strong oversight to ensure that the FCC implements the voluntary incentive auction legislation as intended and that the viewer protections provided by the law are fully preserved.